eyosaft/cyber-ui/README.md

 * Optionally follows [GitHub Flavored Markdown](https://github.github.com/gfm/)
 * Renders actual React elements instead of using `dangerouslySetInnerHTML`
 * Lets you define your own components (to render `MyHeading` instead of `h1`)
-* Has a lot of plugins
+* Has a lot of plugins.

 ## Table of contents